How to Become a Counselor in Minnesota - Online Counseling Programs

 LPC and LPCC licenses in Minnesota expire annually.
 License renewal requires payment of the appropriate renewal fee and completion of continuing education.

-During the first four years of licensure, Minnesota LPCs are required to complete 40 hours of continuing education.
+During the first four years of licensure, Minnesota LPCs are required to complete 40 hours of continuing education (CE).
 Minnesota’s licensing board also requires the completion of 12 graduate semester hours during this four year period - of which can simultaneously be applied to the 40 hour requirement.
 Fifteen continuing education hours may be received for every semester credit hour.
 Further, for every two-year period after four years, the licensee must provide evidence of 40 continuing education hours.

 CE may be obtained through courses relating to the 10 core counseling subjects listed above, beneath “Coursework.”
 Additionally, any educational activity approved by the American Counseling Association, Council for Accreditation of Counseling and Related Education Program, American Association of State Counseling Boards, or National Board for Certified Counselors is automatically approved for CE by the Minnesota Board of Behavioral Health and Therapy.